MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/arvo-mapping.md

 The columns mapped in the AVRO mapping must exist in the table unless a datatype is specified for all the non-existing columns.

-Each element in the list describes a mapping for a specific column, and may contain the following properties:
+Each element in the list describes a mapping for a specific column and may contain the following properties:

 |Property|Description|
 |----|--|